LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Methods

+We evaluate the performance of LadderMIL on five clinically relevant tasks. \paragraph{Breast Cancer Receptor Status Classification.} The receptor status of estrogen receptor (ER) and progesterone receptor (PR) inform treatment decision making, while the classification is challenging since not all tumour cells in a sample are guaranteed to be of the same receptor status due to tumour cell hormone receptor heterogeneity.
+We perform hormone receptor status classification on our internal breast cancer dataset which consists of 491 clinical cases reported by expert consultant breast pathologists.
+The performance is further evaluated using an external cohort consists of 232 cases.
+The annotation protocol is described in Appendix~\ref{appendix:receptor_annotation}.

+\paragraph{Prognosis Prediction.} Prognosis prediction is a highly clinically relevant and challenging task.
+We evaluate prognosis prediction performance on the TCGA-LUAD dataset which contains 465 cases with readily available follow-up clinical data including survival months and censorship.

-\paragraph{TCGA-NSCLC.} The TCGA-NSCLC dataset is a subtype classification dataset that includes two lung cancer subtypes: Lung Squamous Cell Carcinoma (TCGA-LUSC) and Lung Adenocarcinoma (TCGA-LUAD).
-After removing corrupted slides, the dataset consists of 938 diagnostic slides, including 398 LUSC cases and 540 LUAD cases.
-The annotations are given in binary as LUSC or LUAD.
+\paragraph{Subtype Classification.} The capability of subtype classification is evaluated on the TCGA-RCC dataset, a kidney cancer dataset that contains three types of kidney cancer, including KIRC, KICH, and KIRP.
+After removing corrupted slides, the dataset consists of 919 diagnostic slides, with 517, 107, and 295 cases of the three subtypes, respectively.

-\paragraph{CAMELYON16.} CAMELYON16 is a public dataset focused on lymph node metastasis tumour/normal classification in breast cancer.
-It consists of 270 training cases, including 160 normal cases and 110 cases containing tumour metastases, as well as 130 test cases.
-The dataset comes with annotations that label each slide as either containing tumour metastasis or normal tissue only.
+\paragraph{Tumour Classification.} The capability of tumour classification is evaluated on the CAMELYON16 dataset, which is focused on tumour lymph node metastasis versus normal node classification in breast cancer.
+It consists of 270 training cases (160 normal and 110 tumour), and 130 test cases.